robertwenner/comics/doc/checks.md

-You can configure words to be ignored either in the spell checker (so that they are ignored whenever you spellcheck anything; see below), in the main configuration file (to always ignore them when checking your comics), or in the comic (to only ignore them in that particular comic):
+You can configure words to be ignored either in the spell checker (so that they are ignored whenever you spellcheck anything; see below), in the main configuration file (to always ignore them when checking your comics), or in the comic (to only ignore them in that particular comic), or with a user defined dictionary:

 ```json
 {